Naliwe/bitBurnerTsProject/README.md

 BitBurner!

-The template relies on a number of things that you can probably change to your liking; just be aware they exist; you might need to fiddle with settings if you change them.
+The template relies on a number of things that you can probably change to your liking; just be aware you might need to fiddle with settings if you change them.

 # Usage